docbrown90/ReBotDocs/docs/casting_spells.rst

 Casting Basics
 --------------

-**All cast methods require the spell name to be in _English_, it will be converted to the proper localized version by ReBot.**
+**All cast methods require the spell name to be in English, it will be converted to the proper localized version by ReBot.**

 Each cast method will return true or false depending on if the spell can be casted.
 If the spell can be casted and it triggers the GCD, you should return directly after.
 This lets the bot know it should wait for the GCD to cast the next spell.